andreybleme/theros/README.md

 #### Create

-This command create a bucket poiting to `index.html` as the default root page, and `404.html` as the default error page.
+This command create a bucket pointing to `index.html` as the default root page, and `404.html` as the default error page.

 > theros create --bucket <bucketname> --key <access_key> --secret <client_secret>